 What is the NMLS, or NMLSR?

-NMLS is the Nationwide Mortgage Licensing System and Registry.
+NMLS is the Nationwide Multistate Licensing System.
 Each mortgage loan originator license applicant is required to submit certain information, including fingerprints, personal history, and experience.
 This information is stored in a national database of mortgage originators, developed and maintained by the Conference of State Bank Supervisors.

 Who do I contact if I have questions about the NMLS?